4Players/odin-unity-demo/README.md

 which players can communicate as if using radio transmitters - when pressing down the `V` key, the microphone input can be heard by all players in the room independent of their position.

-For this scenario, the demo project provides the `OdinDefaultUser`script, which uses the `OdinHandler.Instance.OnMediaAdded` Event to spawn an instance of a prefab with a `PlaybackComponent` for each media stream in a given room.
+For this scenario, the demo project provides the `OdinDefaultUser` script, which uses the `OdinHandler.Instance.OnMediaAdded` Event to spawn an instance of a prefab with a `PlaybackComponent` for each media stream in the ODIN room.
 The event provides the room name, peer id and media id required for the `PlaybackComponent` to work.

 We added the `OdinDefaultUser` script as a local-player-only behaviour - so it will only spawn Playbacks as children of the Player.
 This doesn't matter for our radio transmissions, because they can be heard globally and shouldn't react to the distance between the local Player and remote Players.
 It also ensures, that each radio stream will only be spawned once for the player.
-But it also means, that the `OdinDefaultUser` script should only be used for ODIN rooms which do not use proximity voice chat.
+But it also entails that the `OdinDefaultUser` script should only be used for ODIN rooms which do not make use of proximity voice chat.

 In the next paragraph we'll take a look at how the Tech Demo implements a Proximity Chat which reacts to the distance between local Player and remote Players.
 We'll also take a look at how to create the "Radio Crackling" Effect in paragraph [Playback Settings](#playback-settings---distance-and-radio-effects).